stavrosan/Global-events-webapp/README.md

-Global events website
+# Global events webapp
-Create Read Update Delete
+## CRUD symfony 6
+* Create new event
+* Update existing event
+* Delete event
+* Display all the events in the main page
+* Filter events according to type